victorths/conduit/conduit/doc/source/docs/deploy/deploy_heroku.md

 Navigate to the Settings tab in the Heroku web interface and click 'Reveal Config Vars'.
 Note that there is a DATABASE\_URL environment variable that is the connection details for your PostgreSQL database.
 You won't need to remember the value, only that this environment variable exists.

-## Step 2: Setting up an Conduit Application to Run on Heroku
+## Step 2: Setting up a Conduit Application to Run on Heroku

 If you have not yet, create a new Conduit application on your local machine, go into that directory, and initialize it as a git repository if it is not already: